madstump/MadisonStumpPortfolio/README.md

 # Madison Stump Portfolio Website

-This is a ready-to-edit multi-page HTML/CSS/JavaScript portfolio site with an evergreen forest theme.

 ## Files included

 - `index.html` — Home page with intro, skill sections, portfolio paths, and current projects.